Is it possible to attend a program only part time?

 Yes.
-Students may be able to arrange with the chaperones to attend religious services over the weekend, and some services are listed below.
+Students may be able to arrange with the chaperones to attend religious services over the weekend.
 It is the responsibility of students to approach their chaperones to ask to be accompanied to religious services, and not the responsibility of chaperones to approach students.
-If students desire alternate services, arrangements need to be made by parents and approved by the Academy Managing Director.

 What are the options for staying in the area?

 There are many extended stay hotels in the Chicagoland area.
 Most suburbs are also accessible by train or shuttle into the city.
 Please consult Chicago area transit system maps (www.transitchicago.com for Chicago Transit Authority, or www.metrarail.com for Metra Train).
 Parking will also be available at a discounted rate at Joffrey Tower for the final presentation.
 Family and friends are free to find accommodations wherever they choose.
 For your convenience, a few local options for both short-term and long-term stays are listed below

 The Seneca Hotel & Suites 200 E Chestnut St. Chicago, IL 60611 312.787.8900 www.senecahotel.com

 The Palmer House Hilton 17 E Monroe St. Chicago, IL 60603 312.726.7500 www.palmerhouse.hilton.com

 Affinia Hotel 166 E Superior St. Chicago, IL 60611 312.787.6000 www.Affinia.com